 New A.I. research Is changing how we think about attribution

-Art historians may now be able to tell which specific areas of a single canvas were made by artists, their assistants, or forgers - detecting forgeries with an accuracy of 96 percent.
-A team of researchers at Case Western Reserve University have had success with a technique known as 3D imaging.
+Art historians may now be able to tell which specific areas of a single canvas were made by artists, their assistants, or forgers – detecting forgeries with an accuracy of 96 percent.
+A team of researchers at Case Western Reserve University has had success with a technique known as 3D imaging.

 Existing methods like the AI System of Art Recognition evaluate the authenticity of artwork just by analyzing a photograph of it.
 Their method has an accuracy rate of at least 85 percent.